 Dr David Griffiths, Reader in Archaeology at Oxford University and Course Director sums up the course as follows:

 "If you share with me a passion for landscape, and an urge to find out how it has all come together and changed over time, then this course could be for you.
 The landscapes we experience in the UK and in every other part of the inhabited world are the products of human engagement and interference with the natural environment.
 Agriculture, industry, warfare, settlement and belief systems have all left their mark over the centuries.
 We can use and develop field and investigative skills to record and interpret these, and to tell the story of the landscape.
 Although we make most use of UK examples on our teaching, the course has no period or regional limits - meaning you can follow your own interests.
 Landscape Archaeology is all about being out there together, exploring the traces of our fascinating shared past."

 Oxford is a wonderful place to study and it has unrivalled facilities.
 We have been running this part-time masters course successfully for over twenty years (its first intake was in October 2002).
-The overwhelming response gained from our students is one of satisfaction, enjoyment and fulfilment.
+The overwhelming response gained from our students over the years is one of satisfaction, enjoyment and fulfilment.
 We have brought together a good balance of men and women, older and younger students, historic environment professionals and those with a personal or community interest in the subject.
 We have had some great field experiences and outstanding seminars.
 Although the coursework requires a solid commitment from you over two years, the course atmosphere is informal and friendly, and we aim to support every student with ideas, guidance and encouragement.

 - What the course offers